arcapos/luapgsql/luapgsql.md

 <span>sendQuery</span> or one of its sibling functions, before any other
 operation on the connection such as <span>consumeInput</span> or
 <span>getResult</span>.
 If called at the correct time, the function
-activates single-row mode for the current query and returns 1.
-Otherwise the mode stays unchanged and the function returns 0.
+activates single-row mode for the current query and returns true.
+Otherwise the mode stays unchanged and the function returns false.
 In any case, the mode reverts to normal after completion of the current query.

 Canceling queries in progress
 -----------------------------